dukcc/dukcc/README.md

 I am a content creator on youtube: @dukc01 @dukc02

-This is my personal github, where I will have personal projects.
+This is my personal github, where I will have personal projects.<br></br>
-All projects under my organization DuckyHQ, will be under the github org named DuckyHQ.
+All my serious projects will be under the github organization named [DuckyHQ](https://github.com/duckyhq1).